 Alport syndrome is a rare kidney disease that is genetically passed down in families from parents to children, though sometimes it can occur spontaneously and you might be the first one in your family to have it.

-The disease causes kidneys to decline in function over time.
+The disease causes kidneys to decline in function over time and frequently results in hearing loss and/or vision abnormalities.
 It’s estimated to affect 1 in every 5,000-10,000 people, which means that approximately 30,000-60,000 people in the United States are living with Alport syndrome.

 30,000 – 60,000